You are here: Urology Textbook > Kidneys > Renal cell carcinoma > Treatment of advanced renal cell carcinoma

 Natural history of localized renal cell carcinoma:

-Renal tumors show in average a growth of 3–5 mm per year.
+Renal tumors show, on average, a growth of 3–5 mm per year.
 Many small tumors do not grow.
 Metastases from renal tumors smaller than 3–cm are rare.

 Clinical stage and prognosis: